rollup/rollupjs.org/guide/en/07-tools.md

 }
 ```

 There are a few unusual elements to this setup.
-First; we're setting
+First, we're setting
 `"modules": false`, otherwise Babel will convert our modules to CommonJS before
 Rollup gets a chance to do its thing, causing it to fail.